cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * [`noinit`](#noinit-modifier)

 > [!IMPORTANT]
-> Since external variables are stored in [external memory](#external-memory), they only support numeric values.
+> In targets `8.1` and earlier, external variables stored in [external memory](#external-memory) only support numeric values.
 At this moment, Mindcode is incapable of detecting situations when unsupported values are being written to external memory.

 > [!NOTE]
 > External arrays stored in memory cells or memory banks starting at an index different from `0` incur small performance penalty when accessing the array elements, since the offset needs to be added to the index to access the correct memory cell.